culturally/Phantom-Wallet-Spoof/README.md

 ## Release Date
 - Currently no ETA.
-I'm kinda sceptical about releasing it to public but potential release date could be around july.
+I'm kinda sceptical about releasing it to public but potential release date could be around september.

 ## Info